-The main aim of the internship is to provide interns with a basic understanding about clinical and basic research, primarily through providing practical experience.
-The secondary aim is to inform interns on their potential career choices, whether through shadowing in the clinical environment or discussion with faculty about their career path and choices.
+The main aim of the internship is to provide interns with a basic understanding about clinical, translational, and basic research, primarily through providing practical experience.
+The secondary aim is to inform interns on their potential career choices, whether through shadowing in the clinical environment, hands-on experience with the research, or discussion with faculty about their career path and choices.
 Over the last decade, we have mentored dozens of students and many have used our program as a launchpad to medical school, graduate school, or a career in science.
 Past interns have turned into collaborators once they have completed their graduate work and training.

-We are looking for candidates who are interested in medicine and science.
+We are looking for candidates who are interested in medicine, engineering, and science.
 Prior coursework in engineering, statistics, and computer science is a plus.
 Candidates should be literate in Microsoft Word and Excel.
 Past experience with clinical or bench research is helpful but not required.